JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

 - Replaced "fill" command with "setblock" command.
 - Rows will adjust themselves to fit the build height in the function commands.
 - Added Dripleaf because they were forgotten.

+## Version 1.1
+### May 31, 2022
+- Added a block palete.
+- Added a third dithering algorithm
+  - This algorithm was not supposed to be added, but I kept it in anyways.
+- Added a Version annotation and should be ignored.
+- Entire code rewrite soon.
+- Browser version on its way.
+  - Added a program to find map chunks as a placeholder and for the full version.